 Next, let’s chat about the oil part of this recipe.
 A traditional chicken parmesan recipe is fried in oil and then smothered in sauce and cheese.
 Since we are trying to make this a healthy chicken parmesan, we are going to skip the frying part.

 However, coating the baking sheet with olive oil will keep the chicken from sticking and also give the chicken a nice brown “fried” look.
 Seriously, in my opinion, it’s better than fried.

 Now the chicken parmesan is ready to go in the oven.

-Place the chicken in a 375 degree oven for 15 minutes and then flip over and baked for another 15 minutes.
+Place the chicken in a 375-degree oven for 15 minutes and then flip over and bake for another 15 minutes.